-At this point you should have the 20x4 display connected and a few switches connected according the circuit above.
+At this point you should have both the 20x4 display and a few switches connected according the circuit above.

 Now is the time to load the code onto the Arduino device.
-Within the source code you’ll see a directory called
+Switching to the PC, within the source code you’ll see a

-At this point we need the pins used for the display and switches noted earlier.
+Once everything is wired up, you will need to enter the pins used for the display and switches noted earlier into the sketch.
 Change the constants at the top of the sketch as shown in the example below (using your own settings).
 In my example I had the buttons connected on bins 24-26.